 Data is increasingly becoming a decisive competitive factor.
 Mid-sized companies that manage and use their data effectively are able to make informed decisions and operate more successfully in the business world than their competitors.
 With a functioning data governance, they ensure that they access high-quality data and improve their decision-making.

 Clear roles and responsibilities for data maintenance, access, and quality help mid-sized companies make their processes more efficient.
 In addition, data governance ensures that applicable compliance requirements are implemented and legal requirements regarding data protection are met.

 In order for companies to make their data a long-term success factor, they must maintain their data quality at a permanently high level or increase it continuously.
 An effective data governance plays a decisive role in achieving this goal.

 We address all relevant topics related to data governance in a pragmatic top-down approach (see below):

 Based on the strategies, challenges and goals of the company, we analyze the existing processes and define an organizational model with corresponding roles.

-Based on this, we define the responsibilities in a RACI matrix (RACI = Responsible, Accountable, Consulted, Informed) and assign detailed field responsibilities for all relevant master data objects.
+Based on this, we define the responsibilities in a RACI matrix (RACI = Responsible, Accountable, Consulted, Informed) and assign detailed field responsibilities for all relevant data objects.

 In a final step, we take care of the handover for implementation, plan the governance roll-out and install the new organization.